Alignment program evaluation

 Variant Calling Program Comparison

-To further evaluate the differences in the ability of identifying variants, both individual-level and population-level simulated datasets were generated with varied mutation rates, sequencing coverage and population size.
+To further evaluate the differences in the ability of identifying variants, both individual-level and population-level simulated datasets were generated with varied mutation rate, sequencing coverage and population size.
 In the simulated population-level datasets, evaluation was performed on both raw and filtered variants.
 In the comparison of raw variants, GATK-HC was able to identify more true SNPs at the cost of accuracy as sequencing coverage increased in diversity populations.
 At 5x and 10x coverages, SAMtools-mpileup was able to identify similar recall ratio with higher precision ratio than GATK in the low diversity population.
-When dealing with high diversity populations, GATK-HC always outperformed SAMtools-mpileup in both precision and recall aspects (Supplemental Figure 2C).
-When functional annotation was applied to each identified coding SNP, nearly identical percentages of missense, nonsense and silent SNPs were found between GATK-HC and SAMtools-mpileup (Supplemental Table 4).
+When dealing with high diversity populations, GATK-HC always outperformed SAMtools-mpileup in both precision and recall aspects (Supplemental Figure 2A).
 In the comparison of raw INDELs, GATK-HC always outperformed SAMtools-mpileup in terms of precision and recall in the low diversity population.
-In the high diversity populations, GATK-HC was able to identify greater number of true INDELs at the cost of accuracy (Supplemental Figure 2D).
-The true size of simulated INDELs ranged from -6 bp to 6 bp.
-The size of the raw INDELs identified by GATK ranged from -170 bp to 241bp, and size of the raw INDELs identified by SAMtools-mpileup ranged from -5 bp to 7 bp.
+In the high diversity populations, GATK-HC was able to identify greater number of true INDELs at the cost of accuracy (Supplemental Figure 2B).

 Wild reference genome alignment and variant calling